Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Numerical experiments

 \subsubsection{Initialization}

 For all the compared algorithms, we use the same starting point.
-Throughout the tests, we first randomly generate ${\mbfa}_1^0,\cdots,{\mbfa}_N^0$ and then process them by the HOSVD algorithm in \cite{de2000best}.
-Specifically, for \eqref{eq:spntd}, we let
+Throughout the tests, we first randomly generate ${\mbfa}_1^0,\cdots,{\mbfa}_N^0$ and then process them by the Higher-order Orthogonal Iteration algorithm in \cite{de2000best}.
+Specifically, for \eqref{eq:spntd}, let